 About the project

-The role of identified TAOK2 candidate interacting genes will subsequently be tested in vivo, using mouse genetics and viral vector approaches, in combination with (ultra)structural and functional analysis of synaptic connectivity.
+The role of identified candidate genes will subsequently be tested in vivo, using mouse genetics, xenotransplantation models, viral vector approaches, in combination with (ultra)structural and functional analysis of synaptic connectivity.

 - Rice et al. Science (2019).
 363(6423)

 - Condomitti et al. Neuron (2018).
 100:201-215